The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Deformation theory and the Vafa-Witten invariants

 \subsubsection{The second fixed locus $\phi\neq 0$}

-The second component $\rM^{(2)}$ corresponds to the Higgs fields $\phi\neq 0$.
+The second component $\rM^{(2)}$ corresponds to the $\cc^*$-fixed Higgs pairs $(E,\phi)$ such that the Higgs fields $\phi\neq 0$.
 Let $(E,\phi)$ be a $\cc^*$-fixed stable Higgs pair.
 Since the $\cc^*$-fixed stable sheaves $\sE_{\phi}$ are simple, we use \cite[Proposition 4.4]{Kool}, \cite{GJK} to make this stable sheaf $\cc^*$-equivariant.
 The cocycle condition in the $\cc^*$-equivariant definition for the Higgs pair $(E,\phi)$ corresponds to a $\cc^*$-action

 such that

 With respect to the $\cc^*$-action on $E$, it splits into a direct sum of eigenvalue subsheaves